tmr4/SetT41Clock/README.md

 ## Use

 Requires my [T41_SDR](https://github.com/tmr4/T41_SDR) software which must be compiled with a `Dual` or `Triple` USB Type.
 Select the appropriate COM port (not the one you normally use to program the T41).
 That's it, the T41 clock should be set.
-It's clunky, but get's the job done.
+It's clunky, but gets the job done.
 And I didn't have to break out my soldering iron.